Here is the NY Times version:

 The TOP command shows Bingo achievement scores that are tallied like this:

-First 7 words | 1 |
+| First 7 words | 1 |

-Alphabetical Order | 2 |
+| Alphabetical Order | 2 |

-Minimum Score | 4 |
+| Minimum Score | 4 |

-Maximum Score | 8 |
+| Maximum Score | 8 |

 Even better and more convenient, after a Minimum Score Bingo the message will contain a link: "On to Max Bingo" which will do the 'SWA' for you.
 And after a Maximum Score Bingo the message will contain a link: "On to GN4L" which will stash any four letter words and unstash any 5+ letter words and ... turn off the Bingo Table.
+The message will be different if GN4L (or GN4L-NP) is not possible.
+It should be self-explanatory.

 Since 4 letter words are only valued at 1 point, attaining GN4L is almost always possible.
 In the first 1530 games in the archive there were only 8 games where GN4L was not possible.
 10/8/19 is one example.
-If GN4L cannot be achieved this is noted in the output of the 'I' (info) command.
+If GN4L cannot be achieved this is noted in the output of the I (Info) command.

-D5 | Define a random word not yet found that has 5 or more letters.
+| D5 | Define a random word not yet found that has 5 or more letters.
 Note that if you only have 5+ letter words in your found list the DR command will do much the same as the D5 command. |

-51 | Show a random non-zero entry from the Hint Table where the length is 5 or more. |
+| 51 | Show a random non-zero entry from the Hint Table where the length is 5 or more. |

-52 | Show a random entry from the Two Letter List of words with a length of 5 or more. |
+| 52 | Show a random entry from the Two Letter List of words with a length of 5 or more. |

-53 | Show a random entry from the Three Letter List of words with a length of 5 or more. |
+| 53 | Show a random entry from the Three Letter List of words with a length of 5 or more. |

 When you achieve GN4L you get a congratulatory message:

 Two other Genius level variants are when you did not need a Pangram to reach Genius.
 The codes for these are: GN4L-NP and GOTN-NP.
 If GN4L-NP is not possible this is also noted in the I (info) command.
+(10/19/2018 is one day when GN4L-NP was not possible.)
+The “attagirl” is:

 The PG command will tell you how many more points you need to reach the Genius level.
 If you are at or over Genius it reports how many more words you need to reach Queen Bee.